canonical/k8s-snap/docs/src/capi/howto/in-place-upgrades.md

-# Perform an in place upgrade for a machine
+# Perform an in-place upgrade for a machine

-This guide walks you through the steps to perform an in place upgrade for a Cluster API managed Machine.
+This guide walks you through the steps to perform an in-place upgrade for a Cluster API managed Machine.

 ## Prerequisites